Jean Nussbaum was a Swiss-French physician born on 24 November 1888 in La Chaux-de-Fonds, Switzerland.

-Upon his arrival, he was paired with a young Serbian nurse, Milanka Zaritch, who also acted as his interpreter.
+Upon his arrival, Nussbaum was paired with a young Serbian nurse, Milanka Zaritch, who also acted as his interpreter.
 She and Nussbaum developed a deep bond and eventually married in the autumn of 1915.

 Milanka Zaritch was the niece of Voyislav Marinkovic, a notable Serbian and Yugoslav diplomat who later became Prime Minister of Serbia.
 This family connection would open doors in the future for Dr. Jean Nussbaum, introducing him to diplomatic and international circles.